RESEARCH STARTER

 In-group bias is the tendency to favor one’s own group over other groups.
 In laboratory experiments, young subjects have been put in groups according to simple and fairly arbitrary criteria, such as the type of artwork they preferred.
 The goal was to establish a “minimal group situation”: an artificial social order in which subjects could be easily differentiated but which was free of any already existing conflicts.
 Once categorized, subjects were asked to perform one of several tasks, such as distributing money, assigning points, evaluating the different groups, or interpreting group members’ behavior.
 In all the tasks, subjects repeatedly showed a preference for their own groups.
 They gave to in-group members significantly more points and money than they gave to out-group members despite a lack of previous interaction among the subjects.
 When describing in-group members, they attributed altruistic behavior to the persons’ innate virtuous and admirable qualities rather than to outside causes.
 When describing out-group members, however, they reversed the pattern, attributing altruistic behavior to situational factors and hostile behavior to personal character.
 Thus, even without any history of competition, ideological differences, or hostility over scarce resources, subjects consistently demonstrate a preference for their in-group.

 Social identity theory predicts this pattern.
-The powerful need to achieve a positive self-image motivates a person to establish the value of his or her group memberships.
+The powerful need to achieve a positive self-image motivates a person to establish the value of their group memberships.
 Since groups strongly contribute to an individual’s self-image, the individual works to enhance the group’s image.
 Group successes are, by extension, the individual’s successes.
 Daily life offers many examples of group allegiance, ranging from identification with one’s country to support of one’s hometown baseball team.
 Experiments in social identity suggest that ethnocentrism and racism, the belief in the superiority of one’s own ethnic group, serve important psychological needs.

 Working for Change